mirontoli/sql-max/README.md

 There are a few design principles that are important in the development of the SQL Max:
 - Accurate calculations achieved through automatic tests while developing
 - Mobile first.
+- Performance is very important.
+Avoid downloading external fonts and icons.
+Use web safe fonts
 - ...

 ### Formula